waynodiablo/Oystercard/pills/java.md

 Java
 ====

-Java derives much of its syntax from the [C] and family of programming languages - the closest you will have seen to the overall look of Java is its namesake [JavaScript], but the similarity is at the surface level; the two languages are quite different.
+Java derives much of its syntax from the [C] family of programming languages - the closest you will have seen to the overall look of Java is its namesake [JavaScript], but the similarity is at the surface level; the two languages are quite different.